mariomolinam/academic-kickstart/content/authors/admin/_index.md

 I am an assistant professor in the Social Research and Public Policy program at NYU Abu Dhabi.

 My research lies at the interface of economic sociology, social networks, and computational social science.
 I broadly consider how organizational structures and network dynamics impact beliefs about unequal rewards and prosocial behaviors and the mechanisms that feed back to sustain or disrupt these social systems.
-In my research, I use a diverse methodological toolkit, including experiments, networks, big data, machine learning, and natural language pocessing tools.
+In my research, I use a diverse methodological toolkit, including experiments, networks, big data, machine learning, and natural language pocessing.

 You can see {{% staticref "files/cv_mdm.pdf" "newtab" %}}my CV here.{{% /staticref %}}